Georg Ferdinand Duckwitz: Rescue of Jews in Denmark

 After 1942, Duckwitz worked with the Nazi Reich representative Werner Best, who organised the Gestapo.
 On 11 September 1943, Best told Duckwitz that all Danish Jews were to be arrested on 1 October.
 In response, Duckwitz travelled to Berlin to try to prevent the operation by appealing to the authorities.
 He failed to convince them, and he flew to Stockholm two weeks later, ostensibly to discuss the passage of German merchant ships.
 There, he contacted Swedish Prime Minister Per Albin Hansson and asked whether Sweden would be willing to receive Danish Jewish refugees.
 In a couple of days, Hansson promised them a favourable reception.

 Back in Denmark on 29 September, Duckwitz contacted the Danish Social Democrat Hans Hedtoft and notified him of the intended deportation.
 Hedtoft warned the head of the Jewish community, C. B. Henriques, and the acting chief rabbi, Marcus Melchior, who spread the warning.
 Sympathetic Danes in all walks of life organized a mass escape of over 7,200 Jews and 700 of their non-Jewish relatives by sea to Sweden.

 Duckwitz lived in Frieboeshvile Lyngby Hovedgade 2, Kongens Lyngby.

 Afterward, Duckwitz went back to his official duties.

 Later life

 After the war, Duckwitz remained in the German foreign service.
 In 1955 to 1958, he served as West German ambassador to Denmark and later as the ambassador to India.
 When Willy Brandt became Foreign Minister in 1966, he made Duckwitz Secretary of State in West Germany's Foreign Office.
 After Brandt became Chancellor, he ordered Duckwitz to negotiate an agreement with the Polish government.
 Brandt's work culminated in the 1970 Treaty of Warsaw.
 Duckwitz worked as Secretary of State until his retirement in 1970.
 On 21 March 1971, the Israeli government named him Righteous Among the Nations and included him in the Yad Vashem memorial.
 He died two years later, at age 68.

 Legacy

 Duckwitz was portrayed by Patrick Malahide in the film Miracle at Midnight.

+He is depicted in the 2026 movie The Swedish Connection, played by Frantisek Oliver Cziky, during the events leading up to the Rescue of the Danish Jews.